 Keeping Servers and Sites Secure

 You probably know that WordPress has a bad reputation for being insecure.
 But what you might not know is that often WordPress itself isn’t the issue.
-In fact, WordPress updates itself when a security update is released nowadays.
+WordPress updates itself when a security update is released nowadays.
 It’s almost always an outdated plugin or theme that allows an attacker to exploit a WordPress site and give them greater access to the server.
-Less often, but still often enough, it’s outdated server software that has a vulnerability that lets an attacker in.
+Less often, but often enough to be aware of, it’s outdated server software with a vulnerability that exposes a server to security risks.

-When SpinupWP set ups your server it is security-hardened.
-SSH login is locked down to prevent unauthorized access, and Fail2Ban is used to protect against SSH brute force attacks.
+When SpinupWP sets up your server, it is security-hardened.
+SSH login is locked down to prevent unauthorized access, and Fail2Ban is installed to protect against SSH brute force attacks.
 Only incoming SSH, HTTP and, HTTPS traffic is allowed through the firewall that SpinupWP configures.
 All other incoming requests are dropped into the abyss.

-SpinupWP will only ever install the latest software packages, which ensures that software will continue to receive security updates.
-And of course, SpinupWP configures your server to install software security updates automatically.
+SpinupWP will only ever install the latest software packages, ensuring that software will continue to receive security updates.
+And, of course, SpinupWP configures your server to install software security updates automatically.

-We plan to add a nice UI to SpinupWP in the near future where you can review the server updates available for your server and update them right from the dashboard without having to type a command.
+We plan to add a feature to SpinupWP soon where you can review the server updates available for your server and update them right from the dashboard without having to type a command.

-Every site that SpinupWP deploys has sensible default configs out-of-the-box, to help protect against common vulnerabilities.
-WordPress is set up to update itself when security updates are available.
+Every site that SpinupWP deploys has sensible default configs out-of-the-box to help protect against common vulnerabilities.
+WordPress is configured to update itself when security updates are available.
 Security isolation is also enforced, meaning that a dedicated system user owns each site.
-Security isolation helps to protect against cross-site contamination (in the event that one site has a security breach).
-We also make it super-easy to enable HTTPS with one-click SSL certificates.
+Security isolation helps protect against cross-site contamination (if one site has a security breach).
+We also make it super easy to enable HTTPS with one-click SSL certificates.